 Use your thermal imager to look for hot and cold spots, as well as other anomalies.
 Be especially aware of similar kinds of equipment operating under similar conditions, but at different apparent temperatures.
 Such deviations might signal a problem.
+A good approach is to create inspection routes that include all critical assets using Fluke Connect[TM] EquipmentLog[TM] history.

-A good approach is to create a folder for each critical equipment with a description of the asset and the location in Fluke Connect Asset.
+Using the EquipmentLog[TM] history feature you can create a folder for each critical equipment asset with a description of the asset and the location in the Fluke Cloud[TM] storage.
 Each time you inspect a piece of equipment you or any other team member who has been given access, saves a thermal image or measurement data to that equipment folder, allowing you and your team to track and monitor the equipment condition over time and getting instant access to historical data - all from one location.
-Now maintenance technicians can easily do a sideby-side comparison from previous inspections to help determine whether a hot spot or cool spot is unusual and if any planned maintenance is required.
+Now maintenance technicians can easily do a side-by-side comparison from previous inspections to help determine whether a hot spot or cool spot is unusual and if any planned maintenance is required.
 This keeps your equipment running longer, saving you time and money and reduces the risk of unplanned downtime.